mark-magic/mark-magic/packages/website/docs/en/plugin/index.md

 ## Installation and Configuration

-To use a plugin, you must first install it and then configure it in the configuration file.
-For example, if you want to use local files as input and generate a novel website, you can follow these steps.
+To use a plugin, you must first install the plugin and then configure it in the configuration file.
+For example, if you want to use local files as input to generate a novel website, you can follow these steps.

 ```sh
 npm i -D @mark-magic/plugin-local @mark-magic/plugin-docs